 New innovations that have been updating regularly improving performance and stability of trading operations, as the result increasing the annual revenues and the attractiveness for new companies.

 December effect plays significant role on performance of the London stock exchange.
-The seasonal phenomenon, when stock traders increase the leading indexes with lower volumes of trades bring positive impact for listed companies through growth of their capitalization and good image for stock exchange.
+The seasonal phenomenon, when stock traders increase the leading indexes with lower volumes of trades bring positive impact for listed companies through growth of their capitalisation and good image for stock exchange.

 The London Stock Exchange will undoubtedly remain one of the most leading and attractive places for new and existing investors despite the growing competition from other exchanges.